-iii. potential occupiers, occupiers or former occupiers, or applicants, of Council property iv. applicants or recipients, or former recipients, for financial assistance and Council services v. the care of children vi. the supervision and care of certain individuals vi. terms to be negotiated for contracts vii. industrial relations information relating to consultations or negotiations in connect with labour relations viii. instructions and advice from Counsel or certain advice in respect of legal proceedings or the resolution of a legal matter ix. criminal investigationsany action taken or to be taken in connection with prevention, investigation or prosecution of crime.

-- 6.1.4 Common law rights are wider than those provided for by statute under the Access to Information legislation and give members access to some reports or background material including exempt reports.
-This right is based on a need to know, or information which the memberis necessary to enable the Councillor to perform his or her duties. needs in order to perform his or her duty as a councillor.
+- v. the care of children - vi. the supervision and care of certain individuals vii. terms to be negotiated for contracts - viii. information relating to consultations or negotiations in connect with labour relations - ix. instructions and advice from Counsel or certain advice in respect of legal proceedings or the resolution of a legal matter - any action taken or to be taken in connection with prevention, investigation or prosecution of crime. - 6.1.4 Common law rights are wider than those provided for by statute and give members access to some reports or background material including exempt reports.
+This right is based on a need to know, or information which is necessary to enable the Councillor to perform his or her duties.
 The principle is commonly referred to as the "need to know" principle.
-It does not include information relating to the internal operations of a political party to which the member requesting the information report does not belong.
+It does not include information which cannot be disclosed by virtue of the Data Protection Act or information relating to the internal operations of a political party to which the member requesting the information does not belong.
 In the event of any disagreement on whether or not a member should have access to a report, the matter should be referred to the Monitoring Officer. - 6.1.5 As Directors we acknowledge and understand the importance of our relationships with conveners and will ensure that conveners are kept fully informed, as appropriate, of all developments relating to their committees.